astropenguin/make-radex/README.md

 ## Overview

-This project provides a GNU Makefile for [RADEX](https://sronpersonalpages.nl/~vdtak/radex/index.shtml) that builds RADEX (see also [astropenguin/homebrew-radex](https://github.com/astropenguin/homebrew-radex.git) for the Homebrew version).
+This project provides a GNU Makefile that builds [RADEX](https://sronpersonalpages.nl/~vdtak/radex/index.shtml) (see also [astropenguin/homebrew-radex](https://github.com/astropenguin/homebrew-radex.git) for the Homebrew version).
 Now you can build RADEX by the following commands:

 ```shell